This helmet is equipped with a double-patented innovation: Visor +.mask or visor: the choice is yours!

 - Class B: the top and back of the head, but not the ears.

-Specific return conditions for personal protective equipment.
+Return conditions specific to personal protective equipment.

 Make sure this product is right for you before purchasing.
 If it is not suitable, you can return it under the following conditions: i.e. with the instructions, labels and, if applicable, the original packaging.